diabound-kernel/Dacal/README.md

 # dacal

-Lightweight collection of standard template containers and algorithms
+Lightweight C++ collection of standard template containers and algorithms

 Necessary Dependencies :
   - A C++ compiler that supports C++20